sxn2012/sxn2012.github.io/_pages/about.md

   - /about.html
 ---

-I'm doing the master's study in the University of Melbourne.
+I am doing the master's study in the University of Melbourne.

 Before beginning to study for my postgraduate course, I enjoyed four-year bachelor's study in Jiangsu, China, where I have done some projects and learnt programming skills.

 As a master student of the University of Melbourne, I have been working hard in enrolled subjects as well as academic research projects.